sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-Through this lab we will walk through how to access a Sigma Trial environment, navigate the user interface and more.
+Through this QuickStart we will walk through how to access a Sigma Trial environment, navigate the user interface and more.

 ### What You’ll Build
 We will be working with some common sales data from our fictitious company ‘Plugs Electronics’.
 This data is provided to you automatically.
-We will look at sales data, but throughout the course of other labs will incorporate more sources from associated store, product, and customer data.
+We will look at sales data, but throughout the course of other QuickStarts will incorporate more sources from associated store, product, and customer data.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF OVERVIEW -->